Sunita Kohli: Career

-She taught at Loreto Convent Lucknow, before the "accidental" start of her career in interior design.
-After her marriage, she and her husband started frequenting kabadi shops in their free time, looking for 19th century English furniture and lamps in Lucknow, Rajasthan and the hill resorts of Dehradun and Mussoorie.
-Soon Kohli converted her interest into an antiquarian business through which she sold Davenport desks and Regency wine tables.
-She learnt restoration of furniture from local master-craftsmen, which led to the start of her restoration business.
+Kohli taught at Loreto Convent Lucknow, before the start of her career in interior design.
+After her marriage, she and her husband started frequenting shops in their free time, looking for 19th century English furniture and lamps in Lucknow, Rajasthan, and the hill resorts of Dehradun and Mussoorie.
+Kohli converted her interest into an antiquarian business through which she sold Davenport desks and Regency wine tables.
+She learnt restoration of furniture from local craftsmen, which led to the start of her restoration business.

 She established Sunita Kohli Interior Designs, an interior design firm in New Delhi, in 1971.
-In the following year was established Sunita Kohli & Company, which manufactures contemporary classic furniture and fine reproductions of Art Deco, Biedermeier and Anglo-Indian colonial furniture.
-Most recently, her company K2india whose CEO is her architect daughter Kohelika Kohli launched a fine collection of Mid-Century Furniture.
-Her career, added another dimension, when in the mid-1970s she established in partnership, another design firm which was commissioned to design a small hotel for the Oberoi Group, near the Khajuraho temples, The Oberoi in Bhubaneshwar and the Hotel Babylon in Baghdad.
-This firm closed but other hotel design projects followed in Cairo, Aswan and El-Arish in Egypt- The Oberoi Marriott Mena House Hotel and Casino, overlooking the Pyramids of Giza; two luxury hotel cruise boats on the Nile for the Oberoi Group; The Oberoi Aswan in Upper Egypt and The Oberoi in El-Arish, on the north coast of the Sinai Peninsula on the Mediterranean Sea.
-In the mid-1990s, she designed The Oberoi Philae Cruiser, another luxury hotel boat.
-For Mr. PRS Oberoi, she restored and decorated, for his personal use, the 250-year-old Naila Fort, near Jaipur.
+In the following year she established Sunita Kohli & Company, which manufactures contemporary classic furniture and reproductions of Art Deco, Biedermeier and Anglo-Indian colonial furniture.
+Her company, K2india, whose CEO is her daughter, launched a collection of mid-century furniture.

-Over the years she has designed several hotels, resorts and private residences in India and Sri Lanka.
-In Lahore, Pakistan, she has also worked on the restoration and conversion into a boutique hotel, of a late Sikh-period haveli in the Old City, over-looking the 17th century world heritage sites of the Lahore Fort and the Badshahi Mosque.
+In Lahore, Pakistan, she worked on the restoration and conversion into a boutique hotel of a late Sikh-period haveli in the Old City.
 In the early 1990s, she did the interior design of the British Council Building in New Delhi.
 She also designed the National Assembly Building in Thimpu, Bhutan.
-This Parliament Building was again worked on in 2010, by K2INDIA for the SAARC Summit in Bhutan.
-She has also been involved in the restoration and redecoration of numerous British Raj period buildings in New Delhi, mainly designed by Sir Edwin Lutyens, Sir Robert Tor Russell and Sir Herbert Baker, including Rashtrapati Bhawan (formerly Viceroy's House), the Prime Minister's Office, Parliament House and Hyderabad House.
+This building was again worked on in 2010, by K2india for the SAARC Summit in Bhutan.
+She has also been involved in the restoration and redecoration of numerous British Raj period buildings in New Delhi, including Rashtrapati Bhawan (formerly Viceroy's House), the Prime Minister's Office, Parliament House and Hyderabad House.